Casper's Cloak vs AdGuard: different strengths, honest comparison

 PlatformsiOS, macOS (native)iOS, macOS, Android, Windows, browser extensions

-No-logs architectureOn-device; nothing to logSelf-hosted AdGuard Home: no logs.
-AdGuard DNS cloud: subject to AdGuard's privacy policy and Russian jurisdiction
+No-logs architectureNo-activity-log by designSelf-hosted AdGuard Home: no logs.
+AdGuard DNS cloud: subject to AdGuard's privacy policy

 App Store availabilityYesAdGuard Pro (iOS App Store), AdGuard for Mac (direct + Setapp)

-Corporate ownershipIndependentAdGuard is a privately held company headquartered in Cyprus, developed in Russia
+Corporate ownershipIndependentAdGuard is a privately held company headquartered in Cyprus

 AdGuard Home vs Casper's Cloak: Self-Hosted Isn't the Same as On-Device

 AdGuard Home is a self-hosted DNS sinkhole — functionally similar to Pi-hole.
 It requires an always-on server (Raspberry Pi, NAS, VPS) on your local network, and it only blocks DNS queries that route through that server.
 It does not block at the app level on iOS or macOS.
-Casper's Cloak runs entirely on the device, blocks at the network connection layer before DNS resolution where applicable, and requires no home server infrastructure.
+Casper's Cloak runs as a system-wide app on iOS and macOS — no home server to set up — combining DNS and network filtering, AI threat detection, and an encrypted tunnel.

 AdGuard's TrustTunnel Protocol